16 Valid IDs in the Philippines You Need to Have

 Passports are not just useful when traveling overseas.
 A Philippine passport is also a powerful identification card that you can use in private- and government-related transactions.

-through the Department of Foreign Affairs (DFA) website.
+Apply for a passport through the Department of Foreign Affairs (DFA) website.
 To avoid delay and inconvenience, secure an appointment slot months before your trip.
-Philippine passports have a 10-year validity and costs PHP 950 to PHP 1,200.
+Philippine passports have a 10-year validity and cost PHP 950 to PHP 1,250.

-.
+If you’re planning to drive or purchase a vehicle, make sure to get one at an LTO branch near you or through their online portal.
 A license costs PHP 318 to PHP 820 and is valid for five years.

-SSS UMID Card
+4. SSS UMID Card

-is a four-in-one identification card issued by the Social Security System or SSS.
-It is one of the most powerful valid IDs in the Philippines as it also serves as a Government Service Insurance System (GSIS), PhilHealth, and Pag-IBIG ID.
+The Unified Multi-Purpose ID (UMID) is a four-in-one identification card issued by the Social Security System or SSS.
+It is one of the most powerful Philippines valid ID as it also serves as a Government Service Insurance System (GSIS), PhilHealth, and Pag-IBIG ID.

-?
-Issued by PHLPost, this identification card is one of the easiest and fastest to obtain valid IDs in the Philippines.
+Do you know that anyone can apply for a Postal ID?
+Issued by PHLPost, this identification card is one of the easiest and fastest to obtain government IDs in the Philippines.
 Use it to validate your identity and address when transacting with private and government offices.